 - Warn older kids not to leave loose game parts or toys with small pieces in easy reach of younger siblings.

-- Safely dispose of all batteries, especially button-cell batteries (like those used for remote controls and watches).
+- Throw out or recycle all batteries safely, especially button batteries (like those used for remote controls and watches).

 - Encourage kids not to put pencils, crayons, or erasers in their mouths when coloring or drawing.

 - Put away all breakable objects and those that are small enough to fit in small mouths.